|THERMAL LEAK & IMAGING SCAN TESTING

-Scan utilizing a thermal imaging camera is available as an optional home inspection service to be
+A Thermal Image Scan utilizing a thermal imaging camera is available as an optional home inspection

-performed at the time of the inspection.
-For an additional fee of only $45, a Thermal Image Scan Test will
+service to be performed at the time of the inspection.
+For an additional fee of only $125, a Thermal Image

-be added to my inspection routine.
-I can provide this optional service for a minimal fee - because I'm
+Scan Test can be added.
+I can provide this optional service for a minimal fee - because I'm already there

-already there to perform an inspection - no separate travel or other coordination is necessary, so I pass
+to perform an inspection - no separate travel or other coordination is necessary, so I pass the savings on

 As previously stated, heating & cooling accounts for over 50% of your energy usage.
 A thermal image

-scan of your exterior walls, ceiling, floors can in many cases - reveal significant insulation deficiencies.
-In
+scan of the exterior walls from inside the house, ceilings, floors in many cases - can reveal significant

-in your house.
-Nothing spots energy drafts and missing insulation faster than a Thermal Imaging Scan
+your house.
+Nothing spots energy drafts and missing insulation faster than a Thermal Imaging Scan Test.
+I

-Test.
-The camera's advanced thermal sensors allow me to look for potential energy losses throughout
+use a Seek Reveal camera with advanced thermal sensors that allows me to look for potential energy

-your prospective home.
-To save valuable energy and reduce electrical bills, this optional service could
+losses throughout your prospective home.
+To save valuable energy and reduce electrical bills, this optional

-pay for itself almost immediately.
-Only areas that show issues as uncovered with the thermal image scan
+service could pay for itself almost immediately.
+Only areas that show issues as uncovered with the thermal

-are itemized within the inspection report as a thermal picture with applicable comments/actions.
-You'll
+image scan are itemized within the inspection report as a thermal picture with applicable

-be able to see exactly where any issue is so it can be remedied by appropriate trade professionals.
+comments/actions.
+You'll be able to see exactly where any issue is so it can be remedied by appropriate

-Spending $45 could save you hundreds or thousands of dollars in energy costs!
+trade professionals.
+Spending a mere $55 could save you hundreds or thousands of dollars in energy costs!

 So when you're requesting a home inspection - consider a Thermal Imaging Scan Test.

-an inspection.
-My thermal imaging camera will detect issues, if any, that are invisible to the naked eye.
+inspection.
+My thermal imaging camera may detect issues, if any, that are not invisible to the naked eye.